canonical/kafka-operator/docs/tutorial/t-kafka-connect.md

 You will be prompted to type the password, which you have obtained previously.

-Now, we could use the `populate.sql` script copied earlier into the PostgreSQL unit, to create a table named `posts` with some test data:
+Now, we can use the `populate.sql` script copied earlier into the PostgreSQL unit, to create a table named `posts` with some test data:

 ```bash
 cat /home/ubuntu/populate.sql | \